Batsugun: Gameplay

 Batsugun is a science fiction-themed vertically scrolling bullet hell game where players assume the role of one of the six Skull Hornets pilots taking control of their respective fighter jets through five increasingly difficult levels in a last-ditch effort to overthrow a global takeover led by the army of king Renoselva A. Gladebaran VII as the main objective.
-The title initially appears to be very standard; Players control their craft over a constantly scrolling background and the scenery never stops moving until a boss is reached.
+The title initially appears to be standard; players control their craft over a constantly scrolling background and the scenery never stops moving until a boss is reached.
 Players also have only two weapons at their disposal: the main gun that travels a max distance of the screen's height and three bombs capable of obliterating any enemy caught within its blast radius.

-A unique gameplay feature is the weapon system; As enemies are destroyed, players gain experience points that are separate from the score and for every experience points gained, the main gun is leveled up and becomes much stronger.
+A unique gameplay feature is the weapon system; as enemies are destroyed, players gain experience points that are separate from the score and for every experience points gained, the main gun is leveled up and becomes much stronger.
 This is analogous to exp and levelling up in role-playing games.
 The weapon can only level up twice and after achieving its maximum level, experience points will grant players an extra bomb stock instead.
 In addition, player can also grab "P" icons to increase the power of the current level gun.
 A maximum of five "P" icons can be collected per experience level and getting more after this gives extra points instead, while collecting "B" icons increases the number of bomb stock to a maximum of seven.
 Another gameplay feature, reminiscent of Aero Fighters, is the ability to choose between three fighter ship variations: Sky Mirage (type A), Dragon's Whisper (type B) and Judgement Flasher (type C).
 Type A ships have a simple array of rapid-fire energy-beams that spread evenly.
 Type B ships shoot a straight beam of lightning for as long as the fire button is held, while tapping the button causes sparks to appear and travel along the beam.
 Lastly, Type C ships are adaptable; holding the fire button shoot energy waves straight, while tapping the button fires a spread of projectiles.
 Each ship type becomes more powerful by leveling up.